AyrA/WADex/README.md

 Known file types to detect and extract:

-WAV, MP3, MID, IT, XM
+WAV, MP3, OGG, MID, IT, XM

 Messages
 ========
 messages showing the process are sent to stderr, regular output (especially for I command) is sent to stdout.